Parshant786yadav/AI-Based-Attendance-System/README.md

 👤 Detects and recognizes registered faces in real-time. <br>
 📷 Captures live video feed from webcam for recognition. <br>
 🗂️ Maintains attendance records automatically. <br>
-📝 Displays student details like ID, name, and date/time.
+📝 Displays student details like ID, name, and date/time. <br>
-📦 Easy to manage database using simple folder-based images.
+📦 Easy to manage database using simple folder-based images. <br>
-🔄 Option to register new students by simply uploading images.
+🔄 Option to register new students by simply uploading images. <br>

 **🧠 Technologies Used**
-Python 3.8+
+Python 3.8+ <br>
-OpenCV
+OpenCV <br>
-face_recognition library
+face_recognition library <br>
-NumPy
+NumPy <br>
-PIL (Pillow)
+PIL (Pillow) <br>
-Tkinter (for GUI interface)
+Tkinter (for GUI interface) <br>
-Pickle (for encoding file storage)
+Pickle (for encoding file storage) <br>

 **⚙️ How It Works**
-Add Student Images
+Add Student Images <br>
-Place student face images in the Images/ folder named like 1001.jpg, 1002.jpg, etc.
+Place student face images in the Images/ folder named like 1001.jpg, 1002.jpg, etc. <br>
-Generate Encodings
+Generate Encodings <br>

 **📌 Requirements**
-Install all required libraries using:
+Install all required libraries using: <br> <br>

-You can use directly -
+You can use directly - <br>
-pip install -r requirements.txt
+pip install -r requirements.txt <br>

-Or individually -
+Or individually - <br>

-pip install opencv-python face_recognition numpy Pillow
+pip install opencv-python face_recognition numpy Pillow <br>
 Note: The face_recognition library requires dlib.
-You can download the compatible .whl file from Gohlke's repository if you're on Windows.
+You can download the compatible .whl file from Gohlke's repository if you're on Windows. <br>

 **⚠️ Troubleshooting**
-Ensure all face images are clear, 8-bit RGB, and face is front-facing.
+Ensure all face images are clear, 8-bit RGB, and face is front-facing. <br>

-Verify that image dimensions are reasonable (e.g., 500x500 px).
+Verify that image dimensions are reasonable (e.g., 500x500 px). <br>

-Confirm you have installed all dependencies.
+Confirm you have installed all dependencies. <br>

-If you get Unsupported image type error, preprocess your images using Pillow.
+If you get Unsupported image type error, preprocess your images using Pillow. <br>

 **🙌 Contributors**
-PARSHANT — Developer & UI Designer
+PARSHANT — Developer & UI Designer <br>

 **📜 License**
-This project is licensed under the MIT License.
+This project is licensed under the MIT License. <br>